 Secondhand smoke is a mixture of smoke coming from the burning tips of cigarettes, pipes and cigars, and smoke exhaled by smokers.

-Thirdhand smoke is the chemicals left behind after secondhand smoke.
+Thirdhand smoke is the chemical residue left from secondhand smoke.

 No amount of secondhand smoke is safe.
 The Environmental Protection Agency lists secondhand smoke as a known cause of cancer in people.